chris-tn/enigma-docker-network/distributed_howto.md

 8. L: In Surface, edit `src/surface/config.json` to specify the Core host and ports
 9. L: Run `__main.py --dev-account=n`, where n is the account index mapped to the worker (avoid account 9 as it is reserved for the principal node).
 This will connect to Core, get an Intel report and register the worker
 10. L: Check the logs of the `coin-mixer.js` script, you should see a new Register event followed by a new Task dispatched to the worker
+11. L: Repeat steps 9 and 10 for each new worker